-In anticipation of Mick Herron’s US release of London Rules, the fifth book in his Slough House series, I’m doing a re-read of the first four books.
+In anticipation of Mick Herron’s US release of London Rules, the fifth book in his Slough House series, I did a re-read of the first four books.
 First up is Slow Horses from 2010.
 Read more on other Slough House books and an interview with Mick Herron here.

-In Herron’s first book set fully in the spy world we’re introduced to the “Slow Horses.”
-These are the misfits and screw ups of MI5 who are shunted off to a dingy little building to serve their time and, ideally, give up and quit.
-The book’s plot revolves around the Slow Horses getting caught up in solving the kidnapping of college student.
+In Mick Herron’s first book set fully in the spy world we are introduced to the “slow horses.”
+These are the misfits and goofballs of MI5 who are shunted off to a dingy little building to serve their time and, ideally, give up and quit.
+The book’s plot revolves around the slow horses getting caught up in solving the kidnapping of college student.
 To reveal more of the plot specifics would ruin some of the fun reversals of expectation that Herron doles out.
-The author seems to delight in his ability to mess with the readers and their anticipation of what will happen.
+The author seems to delight in his ability to mess with the readers and the anticipation of what will happen.

 However, Herron’s greatest strength is not his plots.
-They serve their purpose but the reason to read and re-read his books is his creation of fully realized characters and ability to capture the truth of city living.
-Below I highlight some of his memorable creations for the first book.
+They serve their purpose but the reason to read and re-read his books are his fully realized characters and ability to capture the truth of city living.
+Below I highlight some of his memorable creations from the first book.

 Roddy “Clint” Ho – Computer genius and social incompetent